 The short version:

-expensive journals = less access to research results, especially for those outside of wealthy higher-ed institutions
+expensive journals = less access to research results, especially for those outside of well-funded higher-ed institutions

 less access = less research being done and/or research not happening quickly because of access barriers